AkkarinForest/Haskell-Workshop/intro-2/README.md

 -> [ 2, 3 ]
 ```

 Notice that you removed the argument `x`?
-This is called pointfree style and most of the times encourages cleaner code.
+This is called the pointfree style and most of the time encourages cleaner code.

 Fill the `...` with `fmap` and `shout` from [intro-1](../intro-1).
 Solve it by both using a named function or a lambda.